-Fig. 4.
-Various ciliates in the scanning electron microscope (a, from Foissner et al., 2011; b, from Foissner & Al-Rasheid, 2006; c-d, from Foissner, 1991). (a) Leptopharynx costatus, ciliary pattern of right and ventral side.
-The distal end of the oral basket (BA) and the ciliary bundle of the adoral organelles (aO) are recognizable. (b) Cyrtohymena candens, oral apparatus, showing the huge paroral membrane (pM), the adoral membranelles (AM) and the buccal seal (asterisk) which is a membrane that closes the deep buccal cavity. (c) Spathidium spathula, left side view showing the minute cilia associated with row 3 of the dorsal brush (arrow). (d, e) Rimaleptus mucronatus (d) and Litonotus lamella (e), left side views of distal body portion.
+Fig. 4a-e.
+Various ciliates in the scanning electron microscope (a, from Foissner et al. 2011; b, from Foissner & Al-Rasheid 2006; c-e, from Foissner 1991). a: Leptopharynx costatus, ciliary pattern of right and ventral side.
+The distal end of the oral basket (BA) and the ciliary bundle of the adoral organelles (aO) are recognizable. b: Cyrtohymena candens, oral apparatus, showing the huge paroral membrane (pM), the adoral membranelles (AM) and the buccal seal (asterisk) which is a membrane that covers the deep buccal cavity. c: Spathidium spathula, left side view, showing the minute cilia associated with row 3 of the dorsal brush (arrow). d, e: Rimaleptus mucronatus (d) and Litonotus lamella (e), left side views of anterior body portion.
 The specialized cilia of the brush (arrows), the perioral kinety (pK) and other details can be revealed with such clarity only by scanning electron microscopy.
-The images are from environmental material cleaned with the method described.
+The images are from environmental material cleaned with the method described. aM - adoral membranelles, aO - adoral organelles, BA - oral basket, pM - paroral membrane.

-Fig. 5.
-Sleighophrys pustulata (a, b) and Luporinophrys micelae (b) in the scanning electron microscope (from Foissner, 2005).
-These species have highly fragile epicortical scales (lepidosomes) well preserved by the method described.
+Fig. 5a, b.
+Sleighophrys pustulata (a, b) and Luporinophrys micelae (b) in the scanning electron microscope (from Foissner 2005).
+These species have highly fragile epicortical scales (lepidosomes) well preserved with the method described.
 Sleighophrys has hat-shaped lepidosomes while those of Luporinophrys are up to 10 μm high cones; and both have ellipsoidal, widely meshed base plates.

-satisfactory.
-It can be used for 2-3 days if the flask is subsequently sealed; however, do not stir before use, but skim the albumin from the surface with a fingertip.
-To facilitate spreading, breathe on the slide so that a film of condensation is produced on which the albumin can glide.
+condensation is produced on which the albumin can glide.
 The albumin layer must be very thin and uniform but should not cover the cells.

-2. Place a drop of fluid containing the ciliates on the albumized slide, spread with a needle (do not touch albumin layer!), and dry the preparation at room temperature.
+2 Place a drop of fluid containing the ciliates on the albumized slide, spread with a needle (do not touch albumin layer!), and dry the preparation at room temperature.

 Remarks: Even single specimens can be placed on the albumized slide with a micropipette.
-If necessary enrich ciliates by gentle centrifugation or by leaving the sample to settle for a few hours, after which time oxygen depletion induces many ciliates to move to the water surface.
+If necessary, enrich ciliates by gentle centrifugation or by leaving the sample settle for a few hours, which causes oxygen depletion and induces many ciliates to move to the water surface.
 The amount and chemical composition of the fluid with which the ciliates are air-dried, as well as temperature and air humidity, greatly influence the results.
-Therefore, 5-10 slides should usually be prepared simultaneously to vary these parameters, e.g. by washing
+Therefore, 5-10 slides should usually be prepared simultaneously to vary these parameters, e.g. by washing cells with different amounts of distilled water or fresh culture medium.
+Washing cells with distilled water or spreading the drop to a very thin film is especially recommended with saline fluids, e.g. seawater, sewage and soil.
+Temperature and humidity are varied using an ordinary hairdryer.